 I have 8 Kindergarten Daisy’s and 1 1st Grade Daisy.
 They were all able to make these bracelets with small amounts of help.
 Then we practiced the Girl Scout promise and talked about the law and the petals we would be earning.

 The other activity I want to show you today is for the Yellow Daisy petal.
 The yellow petal is working on being friendly and helpful.
-I used my Cricut before the meeting and cut out 3 blue flowers and 3 yellow centers for each girl.
-If you don’t have a Cricut, you could go with the original version of this idea and use foam flowers from the kids craft section at a craft store.
-The paper version was less expensive because I only needed a few sheets of paper rather than a huge pack of foam.
+I used my Cricut (affiliate link) before the meeting and cut out 3 blue flowers and 3 yellow centers for each girl.
+If you don’t have a Cricut, you could use foam flowers from the kid’s craft section at a craft store.
+Using paper was less expensive because I only needed a few sheets of paper rather than a huge pack of foam.
 It also allowed me to have all blue flowers rather than a multi-colored pack.
 I wanted blue Daisy flowers….can you guess why?
 (In case you really don’t know, a Daisy Girl Scout vest is blue.)

 Each girl then took home the 3 flowers they had decorated.
 They were to do some of the considerate or caring things we had talked about.
 Once they completed a caring or considerate act for a friend or family member.
 They were to leave their Daisy flower behind.
 That would let the person know a caring or considerate Daisy scout had been there.

 I found a blue flower in my shoes that had been put away.
 Snowflake, my older daughter, found a blue flower on her bed, which had been made.
 Pumpkin, my Daisy scout, also did a bunch of things for Momo (my mom), who was visiting at the time.
 Momo kept giving the flowers back and kept getting them back.
 Suffice it to say that Pumpkin got lots of practice being considerate and caring.